-Dealing with the emotional and practical impact of coronavirus and pancreatic cancer
+Dealing with the emotional impact of coronavirus and pancreatic cancer

-The last few months have been hard, and we know that this is a very worrying and upsetting time.
-Dealing with pancreatic cancer is tough anyway, and the situation with coronavirus will probably cause further stress and anxiety.
-You may be frightened of getting coronavirus and getting seriously ill from it.
-And you might also be worried about how it will affect your cancer treatment.
+The last few months have been hard, and we know that this is still a very worrying time.
+Dealing with pancreatic cancer is tough anyway, and the situation with coronavirus has probably caused further stress and anxiety.
+You may be worried about getting coronavirus and getting seriously ill from it.
+And you might also be concerned about its impact your cancer treatment.

 You may be dealing with lots of different feelings as lockdown starts to ease.
-It is hard to get away from the news about coronavirus, and you may feel it’s dominating everyday life.
-Staying at home and not seeing friends and family can also be difficult – especially as you may want to spend more time with those close to you if you have pancreatic cancer, not less.
+It is hard to get away from the news about coronavirus, and you may feel it’s still dominating everyday life.
+Staying at home and not seeing friends and family may have been difficult – especially as you may want to spend more time with those close to you if you have pancreatic cancer, not less.
 But you may have some worries and anxieties as lockdown starts to ease.

-Even if you haven’t had a letter about shielding, you may be worried about how coronavirus will affect your treatment.
+You may be worried about the impact of coronavirus on your pancreatic cancer treatment.
 The NHS will try to continue providing treatment and care for people with cancer, but some things may change.

 What can help?